andres-tran/yurie/README.md

 # Yurie Blog

-A minimalist portfolio + blog built with Next.js App Router and Tailwind v4, now with an OpenAI‑powered chat assistant.
+A minimalist portfolio + blog built with Next.js App Router and Tailwind v4, now with an OpenAI‑powered chat playground.

 ## Features